Published in

 Leonardo da Vinci, the Italian polymath is widely known for his art of painting.
-Here are 21 paintings by the artist, the world knows about.
+Here are 23 works of his we are aware of.

 Leonardo da Vinci Paintings

-Leonardo da Vinci was a moderately successful painter in Florence as he had trouble finishing his commissions.
-As he always searched for new horizons where his knowledge could be entertained, he touted every single field, including engineering, designing armored vehicles, anatomy, and designing public buildings.
-But for the painting, he wrote for himself,
+Leonardo da Vinci was a moderately successful painter in Florence for his troublesome reputation for finishing his commissions.
+For his nature of always searching for new horizons where his knowledge could be entertained, he touted every single field, including engineering, designing armored vehicles, anatomy, and designing public buildings.
+Meanwhile, for the art of painting, he once wrote,

 “Likewise in painting, I can do everything possible,”

-which I believe is true as we can see through the finest and Leonardo da Vinci famous paintings, Mona Lisa and The Last Supper.
+This is indeed true and witnessed by the finest and Leonardo da Vinci famous paintings, the Mona Lisa and The Last Supper.

 ArtistLeonardo da Vinci